viamrobotics/docs/docs/use-cases/image-ml.md

 {{<imgproc src="/services/icons/modular-registry.svg" class="fill alignleft" style="max-width: 150px"  declaredimensions=true alt="Train models">}}
 **3. Configure the filtered camera**

-The `filtered-camera` {{< glossary_tooltip term_id="modular resource" text="modular component" >}} pulls the stream of images from the camera you configured earlier, and applies the vision service to it.
+The `filtered-camera` {{< glossary_tooltip term_id="modular-resource" text="modular component" >}} pulls the stream of images from the camera you configured earlier, and applies the vision service to it.

 Configure a `filtered-camera` component on your machine, following the [attribute guide in the README](https://github.com/erh/filtered_camera?tab=readme-ov-file#configure-your-filtered-camera) to specify the names of your webcam and vision service, and add classification and object detection filters.